M0M0-D3V/Full-Stack-28-03-21/wk6/d4/README.md

 - announce tomorrow~~

-## Activity Day at 11am!
+## Activity Day at 1pm!

-- We will have an hour of sketchful.io with all WebFund and Python words (:
+- We will have a co-op

 ## Continue Exam Retakes and Projects :100: